marcsello/bme-branded-login/README.md

 5. ???
 6. Profit!

+## Usage
+Well, this theme is not very intuitive, so I think you'll need a little help to figure out, how to use it.
+ -  After you greeted, you can initiate the login sequence, by pressing **Space** or **Enter**
+ -  First you have to enter your username, after you done with that, you can proceed with **Tab** or **Enter**
+ -  Now you have to enter your password.
+When you done with that, you can login by pressing **Enter**, or return to username editing with **Tab**.

 ## Contribute!
 Since I'm not a great web developer, any help would be apprechiated!
 Adding missing features, hunting down bugs and refactoring are all things You could help me out with.